On quantitative Laplace-type convergence results for some exponential probability measures, with two applications: Introduction

 In this paper, we consider a different approach which also does not rely on invertibility conditions on the Hessian of $U$ at singularity points but allows us to derive quantitative expansions.
 To do so, we restrict the set of functions $U: \ \rset^d \to \rset_+$ to the set of norm-like functions, \ie \ $U$ is norm-like if there exists $F: \ \rset^d \to \rset^p$ and $k \in \nset$ such that for any $x \in \rset^d$, $U(x) = \normLigne{F(x)}^k$ (however our results can be extended to general potentials $U$ under classical invertibility conditions on the Hessian of $U$).
-Instead of invertibility conditions of the Hessian of $U$ we require invertibility conditions on the generalized Jacobian of $F$ to be defined below.
+Instead of invertibility conditions of the Hessian of $U$ we require invertibility conditions on the generalized Jacobian of $F$ to be defined below. {The setting of norm-like potentials is of particular interest in machine learning as it arises in many applications such as Variational AutoEncoders (VAEs) or macrocanonical/microcanonical distributions, as we will discuss}.
 Our approach relies on tools from the geometric measure theory and in particular the coarea formula, see \cite{ambrosio2000functions} for instance.
 Indeed, using this formula we are able to establish a similar result as \eqref{eq:leray_formula} where the Gelfand-Leray form is replaced by a twisted Hausdorff measure $\nu$.
 By establishing the Lipschitz regularity of the mapping $t \mapsto \int_{U^{-1}(t) \cap \msv} \varphi(x) \rmd \nu(x)$ we are able to provide quantitative bounds for the integral expansion.
 This expansion is the key to our main result which establishes quantitative bounds w.r.t. the Wasserstein distance of order $1$ between $\pi_\vareps$ and a limit probability measure $\pi_0$ for $\vareps > 0$ small enough.
-Concurrently to this work, \cite{bras2021convergence} establishes similar quantitative results in the case where the Hessian of $U$ is invertible.
+Concurrently to this work, \cite{bras2021convergence} establish similar quantitative results in the case where the Hessian of $U$ is invertible.